Here is another look at iOS 14.4 beta 1 (Video) - Geeky Gadgets

-Apple released iOS 14.4 beta 1 to developers earlier this week, we are also expecting the software to be released to public beta testers some time soon.
+Apple recently released their iOS 14.4 beta 1 software to developers and public beta testers, the software comes with a range of new features.

-We previously saw a video of the new iOS 14.4 beta 1 software and now we get to have another look at the OS in a new video from Brandon Butch.
+We have already see a couple of videos of the new iOS 14.4 software and now we have another video from Zollotech.

-As we can see from the video there are not many new features in the new iOS 14.4 beta 1 this may change by the time the final version of the software is released.
+This is the first beta of iOS 14.4 that Apple has release, so we are not expecting to see the final version of the software for a while.

-As yet there are no details on when iOS 14.4 will land, as this is the first beta in the series it will be a while before the final version is released.
-We are expecting to see it some time around the end of Jnaury or in early February.
+We will probably have to wait until the end of January or beginning of February to see the new iOS 14.4 software update.
+As soon as we get some more information on when it will be released, we will let you guys know.

 Latest Geeky Gadgets Deals